andyatkinson/andyatkinson.github.io/_posts/2024-05-21-shipit-podcast-changelog-andrew-atkinson.md

 comments: true
 ---

-Recently I joined Justin Garrison and Autumn Nash for episode "FROM guests SELECT Andrew" of [Ship It](https://changelog.com/shipit), a [Changelog](https://changelog.com) podcast.
+Recently I joined Justin Garrison and Autumn Nash for episode "FROM guests SELECT Andrew" of [Ship It!](https://changelog.com/shipit), a [Changelog](https://changelog.com) podcast.

 We had a great conversation!
 I made bullet point notes from the episode, and added extra details.

-Let's get into it!
+Let's get into it.

 ## PostgreSQL Community
 - Autumn shared that she met [Henrietta Dombrovskaya](https://postgresql.life/post/henrietta_dombrovskaya/), who is an [author](https://www.amazon.com/PostgreSQL-Query-Optimization-Ultimate-Efficient/dp/1484268849), DBA, and who organizes [Chicago PostgreSQL](https://www.meetup.com/chicago-postgresql-user-group/) meetup and the [PgDay Chicago](https://2024.pgdaychicago.org/) conference.
 This was fun to hear since Henrietta has become a friend.
 Check out my 2023 coverage of [PgDay Chicago](https://andyatkinson.com/blog/2023/05/24/pgday-chicago).